abuiles/ember-101/hands-on.md

 </ul>
 ~~~~~~~~

-If we go to a friend's profile and click **Edit info** we'll be
+If we go to a friend's profile and click **Edit info**, we'll be
 taken to the edit screen page.

 There is something worth mentioning here with the **{{link-to}}**
-helper, if we notice both **Friends Show Route** and **Friends Edit
+helper.
+Both **Friends Show Route** and **Friends Edit
-Route** share the same **dynamic segment** which is **friend_id**, the
+Route ** share the same **dynamic segment**, which is **friend_id**.
+The
-helper has been done in such way that it can identify those cases
+helper has been created in such way that it can identify those cases
-automatically making optional the dynamic segment if we are already in
+automatically, making the dynamic segment optional if we are already in
-a route which is using it.
+a route that uses it.

-It means that if we are in **Friends Show Route** or **Friends Edit
+This means that if we are in **Friends Show Route** or **Friends Edit
-Route**, we can move between them just referencing the route without
+Route**, we can move between them by simply referencing the route without
 the dynamic segment:

 {title="", lang="handlebars"}